-The Commission's approach to assessing the base milk price against the contestability dimension of section 150A is also set out in Attachment B to the 2013/14 Manual Report.
+The Commission explains in the 2022/23 Approach Paper that its "interpretation is that the contestability assumption is satisfied if ... the assumptions adopted, inputs and process used in the calculation are practically feasible for an efficient processor."
+The Commission provides more detail on its approach to testing for practical feasibility in Attachment B to the 2013/14 Manual Report.
 In brief, the Commission explains that its practical approach to assessing the extent to which the base milk price is consistent with the contestability dimension is to ask the following questions:

-- 3. Is each individual assumption or input practically feasible for Fonterra? - 4.
+- 1. Is each individual assumption or input practically feasible for Fonterra? - 2.
 If the assumption or input is practically feasible for Fonterra, is this due to features unique to Fonterra which do not relate to Fonterra acting efficiently?
-(The Commission notes that if this were the case, the relevant assumption or input may not be practically feasible for another efficient processor and it therefore undertakes a cross-check to identify whether its assessment is being affected by features unique to Fonterra which are not subject to 'safe harbour' provisions.) - 5.
+(The Commission notes that if this were the case, the relevant assumption or input may not be practically feasible for another efficient processor and it therefore undertakes a cross-check to identify whether its assessment is being affected by features unique to Fonterra which are not subject to 'safe harbour' provisions.) - 3.
 Is there overall consistency among the assumptions used to calculate the base milk price?

-Fonterra broadly agrees with this approach and reiterates the comments it made in its section 150L(e) reasons dated 31 August 2012 (at 6) to the effect that:6
+Fonterra broadly agrees with this approach and reiterates the comments it made in its section 150L(e) reasons dated 31 August 2012 (at 6) to the effect that:5